 As her business has grown, this ever-more experienced pastry chef has learned what types of forms work best as well as what customers like.
 “It’s not only about what I want to do, but it’s about what people want to have.”
 Understanding customer demand and allowing it to fuse with her own vision have really propelled her forward on the world market.
 Locally, she has often taken requests for one-of-a-kind desserts that clients could help dream up themselves, and some of her special projects have been for top pastry magazines.

 In February, though, everything changed for Dinara Kasko.
 She has heart-achingly watched as her previously vibrant home city of Kharkiv has turned into a war zone, with beloved landmarks and neighborhoods destroyed before her eyes.
 A country under attack has made her reevaluate how she can best put her talents to use.

 Within the current environment, Kasko has shifted her 3D-printing work away from pastry design in order to make medical and military equipment for those on the front lines.
-She’s also directed sales from her online classes and cake molds (now nearly all sold out) to the efforts in her home country.
-So far her fundraising has garnered $65,000, which she’s used to purchase food, medicine, supplies, and evacuation transport in devastated Ukrainian communities.
+She’s also directed sales from her online classes and cake molds to the efforts in her home country.
+With the funds she’s raised, she has purchased food, medicine, supplies, and evacuation transport in devastated Ukrainian communities.